 *Includes lunch, class trips, and instructional materials but not after-school programs

 **Includes lunch, class trips, comprehensive college counseling but not books and laptops

-Each year all families will be asked to support Annual Giving.
-As tuition alone does not cover the full investment GFA makes in each student, the school relies on Annual Giving to provide 6% of the operating budget each year.
+Each year all families will be asked to support the ANNUAL FUND.
+As tuition alone does not cover the full investment GFA makes in each student, the school relies on the Annual Fund to provide 7% of the operating budget each year.

 From time to time GFA will conduct a capital campaign.
 Capital giving funds major strategic objectives, including new facilities, program, and endowment.